-Questions to Ask Before You Enroll
+Questions to Ask Before You Enroll in College

 Going back to school is a big decision.
 It's worth taking time to learn more about different degree programs and different online colleges.
 Listed below are some important, must-ask questions that you need to explore for each school you are considering.
 Your time and money are important.
 Find a school that respects your decision process and pursuit of information.
 Stay open minded.
 Realize that any number of schools may be suitable for your needs--whether your top priority is flexibility, cost, convenience, academic rigor, student support, or something else.